ldarren/pico-api/README.md

 * compile config/src db section to models
 * handling config/src db section update and changes
 * add domain protection to master and slaves
+* move mod and theirs dependencies out of picos